Learn

 First, review your budget early on and decide how much you can afford to spend during the holidays.
 Then start setting aside some money each month leading up to the shopping season.
 You can even open a separate savings account just for your holiday funds so there's less temptation to spend it on other expenses.

 Next, do some research to be sure a sale you're considering is really a good deal.
-You can use a price-tracking browser extension or app5 to find out if a price is truly discounted compared to the rest of the year.
+You can use a price-tracking browser extension or app6 to find out if a price is truly discounted compared to the rest of the year.
 These tools can also let you know if a better price can be found elsewhere or if there is a current promo code that can knock it down further.
 Want to be notified if the price drops in the future?
 These tools will let you do that too.

 The deep discounts on Black Friday may be few and far between compared to the earlier years, but that doesn't mean you can't still score good deals.
-By planning and saving ahead of time — and weighing your options — you can stick to your budget, save money on your holiday gifts, and make sure no one gets cut from the list.
+By planning and saving ahead of time — and weighing your options — you can stick to your budget, save money on your holiday gifts and make sure no one gets cut from the list.

 Important disclosure information